ARMmbed/mbed-workshops/docs/workshop1-intro-to-mbed-ecosystem/intro.md

 _____

 This document is best viewed as a digital document.
 Here is a permalink to the document in case you are viewing it offline: [https://docs.mbed.com/docs/mbed-workshops/en/latest/workshop1-intro-to-mbed-ecosystem/intro/](https://docs.mbed.com/docs/mbed-workshops/en/latest/workshop1-intro-to-mbed-ecosystem/intro/).
+In addition here are the slides that accompany this doc: [goo.gl/9SB9RB]goo.gl/9SB9RB](http://www.goo.gl/9SB9RB).